benrod407/backend-interview-task/README.md

 # Explore Service

-The Explore Service is a gRPC-based microservice designed to handle a subset the features needed to create a dating app.
-Currently, the service is focused on handling decisions (like/pass) between users in an efficient way, assuming that tables will grow overtime and queries must be optimized.
-The project is build using Golang, Docker and MySQL.
+The Explore Service is a gRPC-based microservice designed to handle a subset of the features needed to create a dating app.
+Currently, the service is focused on handling decisions (like/pass) between users in an efficient way, assuming tables will grow over time and queries must be optimized.
+The project is built using Golang, Docker and MySQL.

 ## Key Features